-Although I love my teeny, weeny Afro, it’s taken me a while to fully embrace this curly, coily crown.
+Although I love my teeny weeny Afro, it’s taken me a while to fully embrace this curly, coily crown.
 After years of chopping my curls off and rocking a shaved head, I finally decided to see where my hair wanted me to go.
 I was in for quite a journey, one that required me to learn about curly hair, its varying textures, and all of its other characteristics that were foreign to me.

-In the beginning, I had no idea how to take care an Afro and I didn’t really have many people to ask.
+In the beginning, I had no idea how to take care of an Afro and I didn’t really have many people to ask.
 Since this type of hair care wasn’t intrinsic to me, I went online to understand this new life growing on my head.
-But let’s face it… whether it's online or off-, ladies with long, bouncy curls get considerable amounts of hair care tips and praises for length.
+But let’s face it… whether it's online or off, ladies with long, bouncy curls get considerable amounts of hair care tips and praises for length.
 Ladies with TWAs are cast to the shadows, left cowering in a dark corner, waiting for the day their roots magically sprout an envy-inducing mane.

 I kept thinking that my curls, however brand new and tiny they were, may be lesser than those of my counterparts.
 How could I ever get my hair to look like a waterfall of coils and curls in two weeks?

 Don't be a victim of "curl envy."

 All dramatics aside, having a TWA can feel isolating when information for short coils and curls is limited or simply unavailable.
 It’s taken me little over a year to hone in on a care routine that truly works for my baby Afro.
 One of the most important processes of my care routine involves something my mom used to do when I was a wee babe with straightened hair: sectioning.